Irrlicht Engine logo

 int lastFPS = -1;

-3. The following 3 steps are repeated for every vieport in the splitted screen
+• The following 3 steps are repeated for every viewport in the splitscreen

 Sounds a little complicated, but you'll see it isn't:

-//Set the viewpoint the the whole screen and begin scene
+//Set the viewpoint to the whole screen and begin scene

 driver->setViewPort(rect<s32>(0,0,ResX,ResY));